pywbem/pywbemtools/docs/pywbemclicommands.rst

     | root/benchmark                | CIM_SystemComponent |
     +-------------------------------+---------------------+

-See :ref:`pywbemcli class find --help` for details.
+See :ref:`pywbemcli class find --help` for the exact help output of the command.

 .. _`Class get command`: